fedlinllc/fedlin-web-app-shield/README.md

 No. You can keep GoDaddy/other; we just point nameservers to Cloudflare.

 **Is WordPress covered?**
 Yes.
-Platform-agnostic baseline.
+Platform-agnostic service.
 Optional WordPress Hardening Add-On includes plugin policy, updates cadence, and file permission checks.

 **HIPAA / BAA?**
 We scope Cloudflare services to those appropriate for regulated workloads and document logging/retention paths.
 For Enterprise/BAA, we align features accordingly.